Staff and Governance

 EICC is an ISEAL subscriber, through this subscription CFSI is working towards achieving full ISEAL membership, which will include an independent evaluation against the ISEAL Impacts and Assurance Codes.

-The CFSI staff is currently comprised of a Program Director, Project Manager, Audit Program Manager, and Program Associate.
+The CFSI staff is currently comprised of a Program Director, Technical Director, Project Manager, Program Manager, and Program Associate.
 To contact staff with any questions, please email email@example.com.

 CFSI staff manage the Conflict Free Smelter Program which utilizes approved independent third-party audit firms.
 Information about CFSP’s Audit Firm and Auditor Approval process can be found here.